zuozhenggh/learning-library/data-management-library/database/multitenant/multitenant_indepth/clone-plug-drop-novnc/clone-plug-drop-novnc.md

 * Maintain up-to-date copies of production databases by periodically topping them up with incremental transactions.

-## Task 1: Login & reset the SYS user password
+## Task 1: Login to CDB1 Database

-In this lab, we have two CDBs (CDB1 & CDB2) created, and listing on different port using listner (LISTCDB1 & LISTCDB2)
+In this lab, we have two CDBs (CDB1 & CDB2) created, and listening on different port using listeners LISTCDB1 on 1523 & LISTCDB2 on 1524)

 1. All scripts for this lab are stored in the `labs/multitenant` folder and are run as the oracle user.
 Let's navigate to the path now.